Swallow in a dream in swift low flight with forking tail in morning air

 She flies fast, low over the earth.
 In her flight something irresistibly alive.
 Something that cries out: spring is here.
 Life is returning.

-Your Explorer speaks through this image, through the archetype of returning life — the part that notices the first signs of renewal.
-The swallow is one of the clearest images of hope — not abstract hope, but concrete: there she flies.
+Your Explorer speaks through this image: the part that notices the first signs of renewal.
+The swallow is an exceptionally clear image of hope — not abstract hope, but concrete: there she flies.
 Which means: spring.

 This could be the return of joy, of energy, of creativity, of a relationship, of health — of whatever seemed to have gone for a long time.